Conscientious objection in the United States

+Modern military and legal interpretations have expanded the understanding of "training" to encompass a broader spectrum of formative experiences beyond traditional religious schooling.
+This includes secular influences such as literature, cinema, and the profound moral realizations that can occur during active military service.
+This process, often referred to as "crystallization," acknowledges that a conscientious objection may not be a lifelong conviction, but rather an evolving ethical compass that matures through firsthand experience, eventually reaching a point where personal participation in armed conflict becomes a moral impossibility.

 Conscientious objection must be "sincere and meaningful" and occupy "a place in the life of its possessor parallel to that filled by an orthodox belief in God".
 Any mixture of sincere religious, moral, or ethical beliefs can qualify as conscientious objection.
 The term "religious training and belief" does not include essentially political, sociological, or philosophical views, or a merely personal moral code.
 A conscientious objector may have political, sociological, and philosophical views, but such views are not a replacement for religious and/or moral beliefs.

 A conscientious objector may still be willing to use force to defend themselves or others, and may even support a state's right to go to war, as long as the individual objects to personal participation in such armed conflict between states or groups.

+This distinction is rooted in the conceptual difference between force and violence.
+While an objector may reject the organized violence of warfare, they might still subscribe to the use of non-violent force—such as physical intervention to prevent immediate harm to a third party.
+This nuanced position often intersects with the (Just War Theory) held by various religious and philosophical traditions.
+Under current U.S. legal standards, individuals who believe in the theoretical possibility of a just war must further demonstrate a conviction that no modern conflict can realistically satisfy those criteria.
+Consequently, to qualify for CO status, a claimant's objection must transcend specific political critiques and manifest as a total, sincere rejection of participation in war in any form.

 History

 American Revolutionary War

 During the American Revolutionary War, exemptions varied by state.
 Pennsylvania required conscientious objectors who would not join companies of voluntary soldiers, called Associations, to pay a fine roughly equal to the time they would have spent in military drill.
 Quakers who refused this extra tax had their property confiscated.